Weekly eNews for

 In-Person Only

-Please call the church office at 239.591.4550 or email for the link and password to the Zoom meetings.
+Please email the church office for the link and password to the Zoom meetings.

 OFFERING ENVELOPES - Just as a Reminder